samueleaton/raze/README.md

 > Raze for days.

+## NOTICE: I am archiving this project.
+I have since built something even better which I've been using for a couple years (However, it isn't open sourced)

 Raze is a lightweight HTTP framework with a focus on building APIs and containerized services.
 If you want a more general purpose framwork with static file serving, check out [Kemal](https://github.com/kemalcr/kemal).

 ## Installation